Skip links

 And of course, a cold calling script that delivers.

 Yes, what you say and how you say it is extremely important.
-Without having this piece, the people you call on might hang up before you even get through your first line.
+It determines whether a prospect stays on the line or hangs up before you finish your first sentence.
+In phone sales, that margin is razor thin.

-The question is: How do you write a script that’s appropriate for you and your audience?
+The question is: How do you write a script that fits you, your audience, and your goals?

-Your cold-calling script should also be built to be internalized.
-Hearing a caller read from a script word-for-word won’t excite your buyers.
-A script simply provides a framework to ensure that the seller doesn’t run out of ideas, get lost during the call, and in turn lose a prospect.
+It should never be used as a crutch, but instead, as a framework to ensure that the seller doesn’t run out of ideas, get lost during the call, or lose control of the conversation.

 Now, we know that writing a proper phone sales script takes time.
-In some cases, it will also need many revisions.
-But it’s totally worth it because your calls will feel different.
-They’ll feel professional.
-Your prospects will notice the work you put into your approach.
+It may also need various iterations until you can identify what’s really working.
+But the payoff is real.
+Your calls will feel different, more professional.
+Your prospects will especially notice the difference.

-Sounds good, right?
-If you want to improve your approach but aren’t sure where to begin, we’re sharing some tips to help you get moving.
-Let’s jump in!
+If you want to improve your approach but aren’t sure where to begin, the tips below are a great starting point.

-A cold calling script, when properly structured, includes four parts:
+A cold calling script, when properly structured, includes four core parts:

 1. The Greeting

-The greeting is the most crucial part of the call.
-It’ll determine whether it ends before it even starts, or if you’ll be allowed to continue.
+The greeting is crucial because it can determine whether the call ends before it even starts, or if you’ll be allowed to continue.
 If you can, use the name or job function of the person you need to speak with to get through gatekeepers.

 Before you start to pitch, make sure you’re speaking to the right person.
 They should understand clearly who you are, where you’re calling from, and the purpose of your call.
 It’ll save you from spending time on selling, only to find out later that you still need to reach a decision-maker.